Content starts here

 How to register to vote

-• Online: New Hampshire offers online voter registration if a disability, such as blindness, prevents you from filling out a form by hand.
-Call your city or town clerk to request an accessible online absentee registration form and for information about local deadlines.
+• Online: New Hampshire only offers online voter registration if a print disability, such as blindness, prevents you from filling out a form by hand.
+Call yourcity or town clerk to request an accessible online absentee registration form and for information about local deadlines.

-• By mail: Registration by mail is available if you have an approved reason for not doing so in person, such as a religious observance or disability.
+• By mail: Registration by mail is available if you have an approved reason for not doing so in person, such as a disability.
 If you qualify, call your city or town clerk to request a voter registration form.
 Include a copy of your driver’s license or other valid form of ID when returning your application.
 You will need a witness to sign your absentee-voter registration affidavit.
-Check with your city or town clerk for local deadlines.
+Check with yourcity or town clerk for local deadlines.
+See new requirements for ID documentation here.

-• In person: Fill out a voter registration form at your city or town clerk’s office.
-You’ll need to show various forms of ID proving your name, age, citizenship status and where you live, such as a driver’s license and U.S. passport.
-A full list of acceptable IDs is available on the secretary of state’s website.
+• In person: Fill out a voter registration form at yourcity or town clerk’s office.
+You can find your local polling place here.
+You’ll need to show various forms of ID proving your name, age, citizenship status and where you live.
+An updated list of acceptable IDs can be found here.

 Registering to vote on Election Day